risingwavelabs/risingwave-docs/cloud/cluster-connect-to-a-cluster.md

 <TabItem value="console" label="Query console">

-The query console is the most intuitive and easy way to connect to and interact with RisingWave Database, offering graphical tools for managing data and visualizing results.
+The query console is the most intuitive and easy way to connect to and interact with RisingWave, offering graphical tools for managing data and visualizing results.

 #### To connect via the console: